 Dr. Lemelson is an associate adjunct professor of anthropology in the Department of Anthropology and a research anthropologist in the Semel Institute for Neuroscience and Human Behavior at UCLA.
 He is also an adjunct lecturer in the Department of Anthropology at the University of Southern California.
 A former Fulbright scholar, he has been conducting psychological and visual anthropological research in Indonesia, on the islands of Bali and Java, yearly for the past 20 years.
 His work has appeared in such journals as Culture, Medicine and Psychiatry, Ethos, Medical Anthropology Quarterly, and Transcultural Psychiatry.
 He is also the co-editor of three volumes with Cambridge University Press: Understanding Trauma: Integrating Biological, Clinical, and Cultural Perspectives (Kirmayer, Lemelson, & Barad, 2007), Re-Visioning Psychiatry: Cultural Phenomenology, Critical Neuroscience, and Global Mental Health (Kirmayer, Lemelson, & Cummings, 2015), and Culture, Mind, Brain: Emerging Concepts, Models, Applications (Kirmayer, Kitayama, Worthman, Lemelson, & Cummings, forthcoming).

 In 2007 he founded Elemental Productions, an ethnographic documentary film production company.
 He has produced and directed over a dozen ethnographic films on subjects ranging from genocide, the sex trade, mental illness, kinship, ritual and related topics.
 Dr. Lemelson and colleagues frequently blog about their experiences making films at psychoculturalcinema.com.
-His ethnographic work has culminated in a book that Dr. Lemelson co-authored with Dr. Anne Tucker, Afflictions: Steps Toward a Visual Psychological Anthropology (in press), published by Palgrave Macmillan.
+His ethnographic work has culminated in a book that Dr. Lemelson co-authored with Dr. Anne Tucker, Afflictions: Steps Toward a Visual Psychological Anthropology (2017), published by Palgrave Macmillan.

 Dr. Lemelson was the 2017 recipient of the Creative Scholarship Award from the Society for the Study of Psychiatry and Culture for his significant creative contribution to the field of cultural psychiatry.
-The award was presented at SSPC’s annual meeting, held April 27-29.
+The award was presented at SSPC’s annual meeting, held on April 27-29.

 Dr. Lemelson serves as a director, co-vice president, and secretary of the Lemelson Foundation, a family foundation whose mission is to promote innovation and invention in American society and the developing world.
 He is also the founding director of the Robert Lemelson Foundation, which was established in 2010 to promote global mental health and well-being.
 Additionally, he supports the Indonesian Studies Program and the Lemelson Anthropological Fellows/Scholars Program at UCLA, as well as the Lemelson/Society for Psychological Anthropology Student Fellowship Program.